-- Governments should develop 'off the shelf' economic and policy frameworks to be activated as a pre-prepared response that could be scaled up or down quickly in response to the nature and magnitude of a disaster. - To accelerate Australia's economic recovery and transformation, Government might consider funding a program that supports business recovery, by encouraging small businesses to seek professional advice and assistance on the recovery and reinvention of their business.
+- Governments should develop pre-prepared economic and policy frameworks that are activated in response to a disaster and can be scaled up or down quickly in response to the nature and magnitude of a disaster.
+This should include 'off the shelf' policy responses for small business. - To accelerate Australia's economic recovery and transformation, Government should fund a program that encourages small businesses to seek professional advice and assistance on the recovery and reinvention of their business.